QUBIC III: Laboratory Characterization: Calibration Source

-Characterization of the QUBIC instrument is done primarily using a frequency tunable monochromatic point source in the far-field.
-This permits measurement of the bandpass (Section~\ref{sec:spectral}), the polarization performance (Section~\ref{sec:hwp}), the measurement of interference fringes (Section~\ref{sec:selfcal} and Section~\ref{sec:hornorientation}), and the beam Point Spread Function (PSF - Section~\ref{sec:syntheticbeam} and Section~\ref{sec:mapmaking}).
-This section describes the optical setup used to characterize QUBIC.
+Characterization of the QUBIC-TD instrument is done primarily using a frequency-tunable monochromatic point source in the far-field.
+This permits measurement of the bandpass (section~\ref{sec:spectral}), the polarization performance (section~\ref{sec:hwp}), the measurement of interference fringes (section~\ref{sec:selfcal}), and the beam point spread function (PSF, section~\ref{sec:syntheticbeam} and section~\ref{sec:mapmaking}).
+This section describes the optical setup used to characterize QUBIC-TD.

-The setup is shown in the sketch of Figure~\ref{fig:calsource_sketch}.
+The setup is shown in the sketch of figure~\ref{fig:calsource_sketch}.
 The calibration source points at a flat mirror which redirects the beam into the QUBIC cryostat window.
-There is an 11~m optical path, putting the calibration source comfortably in the far field.
+There is an 11~m optical path putting the calibration source effectively in the far field (see section~\ref{sec:farfield}).

-The flat mirror is an aluminium sheet mounted on a scaffolding at a height of 3.5~m (photo in Figure~\ref{fig:calsource_alignment2}).
-The tilt angle of the flat mirror can be adjusted by a long screw permitting very precise selection for the correct tilt angle.
+The flat mirror is an aluminium sheet mounted on a scaffolding at a height of 3.7~m (photo in figure~\ref{fig:calsource_alignment2}).
+The tilt angle of the flat mirror can be adjusted by a long screw ensuring precise selection for the correct tilt angle.

-Alignment of the system was accomplished using a laser temporarily mounted at the window of the QUBIC cryostat, pointing normal to the window (photo Figure~\ref{fig:calsource_alignment1}).
+Alignment of the system was accomplished using a laser temporarily mounted at the window of the QUBIC cryostat, pointing normal to the window (photo figure~\ref{fig:calsource_alignment1}).
 The laser light is reflected from the flat mirror to the calibration source where a small flat mirror was fitted to the front of the calibration source feedhorn.
 The laser reflects from the mirror at the feedhorn mouth and returns to the large flat mirror and finally to the QUBIC cryostat window.
-In the photo (Figure~\ref{fig:calsource_alignment1}), one can clearly see the spot of the laser on the corner of the laser mounting structure on the window.
+In the photo (figure~\ref{fig:calsource_alignment1}), one can clearly see the spot of the laser on the corner of the laser mounting structure on the window.
 The alignment is therefore precise to within a fraction of a degree which is well within the tolerance necessary to have the calibration source visible to the QUBIC-TD.